Karen Kwiatkowski: Writer and commentator

 In addition to her writings Kwiatkowski has appeared as a commentator in the documentaries Hijacking Catastrophe, Honor Betrayed, Why We Fight and Superpower.

-She has been critical of neoconservatism and has advocated for a non-interventionist foreign policy.

 Politics

 Kwiatkowski was raised as a Goldwater Republican, and registered Republican from 1981 until 1994.
 She joined the U.S. Libertarian Party in 1994 and continued that membership until 2011.
 She was a speaker on military and foreign policy at the party's national convention in 2004.
 She returned to the Republican Party in 2011, and entered politics with the hope of joining Ron Paul, Justin Amash and others in the House Republican Liberty Caucus.
 She is endorsed by a past Chairman of the Republican Party of Virginia, as well as by a range of other fiscal and constitutional conservatives.

 A number of Libertarian Party members and supporters have encouraged Kwiatkowski to seek the Party's presidential nomination in the past few election cycles.
 She has thus far declined to do so.
 On April 15, 2007, Kwiatkowski received the New Hampshire Libertarian Party's 2008 vice-presidential nomination, within a couple of weeks she declined the nomination.
 In 2007, she announced her support for Republican presidential candidate Ron Paul.